 Kentucky Youth Career Centers

 There are three Kentucky Youth Career Centers in the KentuckianaWorks region, one in Jefferson County, one in Bullitt County and one in Shelby County.
 These youth career centers serve youth (ages 16-21) in skills training, career exploration, academic support and finding jobs.
 As part of the academic support, youth work to increase their TABE scores and to attain their GED or high school diploma.
 Youth specialists help youth enroll in advanced/postsecondary training such as college and short-term skills training.

 Kentucky Youth Career Center in Jefferson County

-Click here for photos of some 2010 GED graduates and other youth career center students honored on May 21, 2010.
+Click here for photos of some recent GED graduates and other honored youth career center students.
 Find out more about the Jefferson County program and read about the experiences of two young adults who have received assistance with college through programs at the Youth Career Center by clicking here.

 For more information, call (502) 574-4115.
 This Kentucky Youth Career Center is located at 510 West Broadway, Suite 701, Louisville.
 Walk-ins are welcome Monday-Thursday, 8 a.m.-5 p.m.

 Operated by Goodwill Industries, this Kentucky Youth Career Center offers career, leadership, educational and personal development services to Bullitt County youth between the ages of 16 and 21 to help them achieve their goals.
 Click here for photos of some GED graduates.

 More information is available at (502) 543-1342.
 This Kentucky Youth Career Center is located at 505 Buffalo Run Road, Suite 104, Shepherdsville, KY 40165.
 You can talk with a youth specialist Monday through Friday from 8 a.m. to 4 p.m. or by appointment.
 Find out more about the Bullitt County program and read about the experiences of two GED graduates by clicking here.